Calibrated Mechanism Design: Introduction

 In the case of multiple agents, \autoref{theorem:cmd-two-stage-multi} shows calibrated mechanisms admit a similar representation via \emph{generalized} two-stage mechanisms: Like two-stage mechanisms, the designer individually discloses to each agent a belief about the state and offers an incentive compatible and individually rational interim allocation rule that no longer conditions on the state.
-Whereas the designer observes the disclosed belief profile, each agent only observes the belief disclosed to her.\footnote{In (generalized) two-stage mechanisms, the designer communicates with the agents \emph{before} the agents communicate with the mechanism. \cite{attar2025keeping} show that allowing competing principals to first communicate with agents expands the set of implementable outcomes.} Moreover, each agent learns only her own interim allocation rule\textemdash how her reports map to her allocations\textemdash rather than the complete mapping from type profiles to allocations.
+Whereas the designer observes the disclosed belief profile, each agent only observes the belief disclosed to her.\footnote{In (generalized) two-stage mechanisms, the designer communicates with the agents \emph{before} the agents communicate with the mechanism.
+Whereas this communication is a restriction on the set of implementable outcomes relative to the single-designer Myersonian benchmark, \cite{attar2025keeping} show that allowing competing principals to first communicate with agents expands the set of implementable outcomes.} Moreover, each agent learns only her own interim allocation rule\textemdash how her reports map to her allocations\textemdash rather than the complete mapping from type profiles to allocations.
 This partial observability requires additional consistency conditions to ensure agents' interim allocation rules are mutually compatible.
+In contrast to the single-agent case, not every generalized two-stage mechanism induces a calibrated mechanism, as generalized two-stage mechanisms may reveal strictly less information than calibrated mechanisms.

 In \autoref{sec:app}, we study optimal calibrated mechanism design in the canonical setting of quasilinear utilities, single-dimensional types and allocations.
 In \autoref{sec:transparent}, we study the single-agent case.
-We show that if the order of types is state-independent, then optimal two-stage mechanisms fully reveal the state, whereas this conclusion can be reversed when the order of types is state-dependent.
+We show that if the order of types is state independent, then optimal two-stage mechanisms fully reveal the state, whereas this conclusion can be reversed when the order of types is state-dependent.
 In \autoref{sec:myerson}, we compare optimal calibrated mechanism design against the Myersonian benchmark.
 We provide sufficient conditions under which the designer realizes the payoff of the Myersonian benchmark under the calibration constraint; under these conditions, the optimal Myersonian mechanism satisfies the agent's incentive constraints state-by-state.
 Building on that result, we analyze multi-agent applications in \autoref{sec:optimal-auction}.

 \autoref{sec:microf} provides a microfoundation for calibrated mechanism design.
 We analyze an infinite-horizon game where an infinitely patient agent repeatedly plays the same mechanism.\footnote{We assume the agent has limit-of-means preferences, so we can pass to the $\delta\rightarrow 1$ limit without approximation.} The state remains fixed, but the agent's type is redrawn each period independently of the state.\footnote{\autoref{theorem:repeated} holds when the agent's type is drawn once at the beginning without further assumptions on the distribution.
 As we explain in \autoref{sec:microf}, we choose the i.i.d. specification for the evolution of the agent's private information to put repeated and dynamic mechanisms on a more equal footing.} Our notion of implementation is based on the long-run expected frequency of allocation-type-state tuples when the agent best responds to the mechanism. \autoref{theorem:repeated} shows that the implementable outcome distributions are precisely those induced by incentive compatible two-stage mechanisms.
 This result validates our static framework: calibrated mechanism design captures exactly what is implementable through repeated play.